Academic Catalog

 Additional Information

-• Food and Housing: Taken from CSAC 2023-24 Student Expense Budget (Off Campus and with Parent housing categories).
+• Food and Housing: Taken from CSAC 2024-25 Student Expense Budget (Off Campus housing category).

 • Books and Supplies: Determined to be $300 per session, at HT per session or FT per semester.